 Today, Active Tameside’s venues across the borough include Active Ashton on Water Street in Ashton town centre.
 Its great range of fitness facilities include a 55-piece fitness suite, exercise studio, two swimming pools and a thermal spa.

-Hyde’s public baths were opened in 1889 and served the area well for many years until the 1980s.
+Hyde’s public swimming baths were opened in 1889 and served the area well for many years until the 1980s.

 Some readers may remember Jimmy Oakes, a former fireman and laundryman who worked there for many years.
 Local history memoirs in Hyde say Mr Oakes’ duties included coal-shovelling and upkeep of boilers, laundry washing and drying, and making soap used in the public baths.
 (We learn something new every day – did you know local baths used to make their own soap?)